jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

         return True;
     }
 ```
+### changeUserPic
-changeUserPic will change pic of a user if exists,
+this method will change pic of a user if exists,
 if not error is returned
 ```php
     public function changeUserPic(string $email, array $profilePic): string